-In order to work in Estonia Non-EU citizen will need to have received received their Temporary Residence Permit (TRP).
+In order to work in Estonia Non-EU citizens will need to have received their Temporary Residence Permit (TRP).

 International students have found jobs in Tallinn through various sources including word of mouth, job boards and web portals, some of which will be listed below.

 On the back side of the Estonian ID it states if the holder can work in Estonia.
 Once a student has received their ID, they can register as a job seeker with Töötukassa, which is the official Unemployment Office in Estonia.
 Once registered, the Unemployment Office will provide support in finding suitable work.
 Additionally, they provide career counselling sessions in Estonian, English, and Russian languages.
 You can register for counselling here.

 The job offers for international specialists can be found from Work in Estonia webpage here.
 From 2018, migrants can get councelling services and take part in different events in the International House.
 Councelling sessions can be booked here.

 There is also a Welcoming Program that can help international students settle in Estonia.
 The programme is free and helps with the adaptation into the society.
 There are a few criterions to be able to participate in the Welcoming program.